AdobeDocs/experience-manager-65.pt-BR/help/forms/using/record-transaction-custom-implementation.md

 ---
 title: Registrar uma transação para implementações personalizadas
 seo-title: Record a transaction for custom implementations
-description: Use a API TransactionRecorder para registrar ações que não são contabilizadas como transações automaticamente
+description: Usar a API TransactionRecorder para registrar ações que não são contabilizadas como transações automaticamente
 seo-description: Use the TransactionRecorder API to record actions which are not accounted as transactions automatically
 uuid: a22b1a0b-7553-4a17-8fb4-a3bee97b4a98
 contentOwner: khsingh